 Smartphones have given customers the ability to communicate from wherever they happen to be at the moment.
 The integration of camera, phone, and location data with functional apps enables many ways to perform tasks and execute transactions.
 Depositing checks by taking a photo is becoming the norm with users, saving them a trip to the ATM machine.
 Mobile payment apps are also being used in greater numbers by many banking customers who no longer prefer to carry cash.

-The industry is seeing an increased focus on in-app mobile banking offers because this channel provides a solution that can engage targeted consumers without interrupting their mobile banking transaction.
+The industry is seeing an increased focus on in-app mobile banking offers because this channel provides a solution that can engage targeted consumers without interrupting their mobile banking transactions.
 In-app mobile banking marketing works well because it combines the power of rich customer insights already on file with location data, context, and a wealth of demographic data.
-Banks and credit unions can understand and more fully engage customers with in-app mobile marketing delivered at a variety of touch points.7
+Banks and credit unions can understand and more fully engage customers with in-app mobile marketing delivered at a variety of touchpoints.7

 Interstitial Messaging Opportunities

 The space between pre-and post-login is being used by financial institutions to display interstitial messages—pop-up screens that appear after login but before customers continue with their transaction.7An effective interstitial message balances effective selling with customer experience, usually causing only a minor interruption.

 Interstitial messages often include product announcements, community news, and app housekeeping information.
 Current research shows that “in-app banner ads don’t generate as much revenue as personalized ads.
 And, both formats are much less effective than an interstitial.”7

 By tailoring product offerings to individual customers, banks can leverage existing data to expedite applications, reducing the opportunities for customers to shop around.
 Customers should ideally receive messages based on their transaction history, profile, and marketing preferences.
 And, many choose to control the timing and channel of marketing messages they receive, given the option.7